-China Mobile Multimedia Broadcasting ("CMMB") is a digital mobile multimedia technology developed in People's Republic of China (the "PRC") under the 國家廣播電視總局 (the State Administration of Radio, Film and Television) of the PRC ("SARFT").
-It delivers digital mobile television via terrestrial and satellite network directly to all devices such as hand-phone, pocket television, lap-top, personal media player and global positioning system that are equipped with a CMMB-enabled chipset.
-It provides video, audio, and data broadcasting and downloading to mobile users anytime, anywhere with virtually no band width at high quality and low cost, and can receive signals over 350 kilometre/hour without distortion.
+China Mobile Multimedia Broadcasting ("CMMB") is a digital mobile multimedia technology developed by and currently commercially deployed in the PRC under the State Administration of Radio, Film and Television ("SARFT").
+It can deliver digital mobile TV and multimedia contents via both terrestrial and satellite networks directly to mobile and wireless devices such as smartphone, tablet, pocket TV, lap-tops, automobile digital receivers and personal media player that are equipped with a CMMB-enabled chipset.
+Its broadcast oriented delivery can render data contents to be received anytime anywhere with enormous scale and cost efficiency and encounter no traffic interruption or bandwidth squeeze typical of today's unicast-based cellular network.
+The signals can be received over 350 kilometer/hour without distortion.
+The technology is also known as sTiMi (Satellite and Terrestrial Interactive Mobile Infrastructure").